Why Is There Urobilinogen In My Dog Or Cat’s Urine?

 A small amount of urobilinogen in your dog or cat’s urine is normal.

-Reasons Why Your Dog or Cat’s Urine Urobilinogen Level Might Be High:
+Reasons Why Your Dog or Your Cat’s Urine Urobilinogen Level Might Be High:

 Health issues that cause large amounts of your pet’s red blood cells to be destroyed while in circulation liberate hemoglobin and result in high blood bilirubin that eventually causes elevated urobilinogen levels in its urine as well.